Introduction to Convolutional Neural Networks (CNN)

 Convolutional neural networks are composed of multiple layers of artificial neurons.

-Artificial neurons is a rough imitation of their biological counterparts, are mathematical functions that calculate the weighted sum of multiple inputs and outputs an activation value.
-When you input an image in a ConvNet, each layer generates several activation functions that are passed on to the next layer.
+Artificial neurons, a rough imitation of their biological counterparts, are mathematical functions that calculate the weighted sum of multiple inputs and output an activation value.
+When you input an image in a ConvNet, each layer generates several activation functions that are passed on to the next layer for feature extraction.

 The first layer usually extracts basic features such as horizontal or diagonal edges.
 This output is passed on to the next layer which detects more complex features such as corners or combinational edges.
-As we move deeper into the network it can identify even more complex features such as objects, faces, etc.
+As we move deeper into the network, it can identify even more complex features such as objects, faces, etc. Unlike recurrent neural networks, ConvNets are feed-forward networks that process the input data in a single pass.

 5 layers of CNN | computer vision applications, convolutional neural networks

 Based on the activation map of the final convolution layer, the classification layer outputs a set of confidence scores (values between 0 and 1) that specify how likely the image is to belong to a “class.”
-For instance, if you have a ConvNet that detects cats, dogs, and horses, the output of the final layer is the possibility that the input image contains any of those animals.
+For instance, if you have a ConvNet that detects cats, dogs, and horses, the output of the final layer is the possibility that the input data contains any of those animals.
+Gradient descent is commonly used as the optimization algorithm during training to adjust the weights of the input layer and subsequent layers.

 ConvNet layer classification | deep learning